|Identification and Classification of Soil|

 Notice that all the components are ultimately composed of chemicals.
 However, there are inorganic components that are "given" or specific to an area.
 The ecosystem has to build itself on soil (organic matter + rock).
 Organic matter is carbon based, but rocks can be made of a variety of chemical compounds which add character to a particular soil.
 Remember, minerals make-up rocks, and minerals can be composed of elements or compounds.

-6. Use the magnet to see if there is any magnetite, which is a magnetic mineral.
-You can use the magnet with the reference collections.
+4. Activity -- Students use a wand magnet over the outside of the soil sample bags to see if there is any that have magnetite, a magnetic mineral.
+If the soils have magnetite they will see small bits respond to the magnet.
 The presence of magnetite means that the parent rock may have been granitic.
-Magnetite erodes out of the rock and is left in the soil
+Magnetite erodes out of the rock and is left in the soil.